Byron1z/azure-network-protocols-B1z/README.md

 <h3>Observe DNS Traffic</h3>
 <p>
-  Back in Wireshark, filter for DNS traffic only
+  Back in Wireshark, filter for DNS traffic only.
+DNS (Domain Name System) uses TCP & UDP port 53.
 </p>
 <p>
   <img src="https://i.imgur.com/GZrualt.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  From your Windows 10 VM within a command line, use nslookup to see what disney.com and pixar.com’s IP addresses are.
+  From your Windows 10 VM within a command line, use "nslookup" to see what Disney.com and Pixar.com’s IP addresses are.
+This command essentially asks our DNS server what the IP addresses of Disney, Pixar, and Google.

   Observe the DNS traffic being shown in Wireshark
 </p>